rmzhrr/watashi/README.md

 # watashi
-this is git a learning git for me
+This is a learning git for me